BlueR00K/Note_Book_PY/OOP/property_setter_getter.md

 ---

-## 5. Getter, Setter, and Deleter Methods
+## 5. Defining Getter, Setter, and Deleter Methods

 - **Getter:** Returns the value of the attribute
 - **Setter:** Sets or validates the value